Function theory on the Neil parabola

 where $\tilde{k}_X$ is defined to equal $\infty$ if the above set over which the infimum is taken is empty.
-The \emph{Kobayashi pseudo-distance} $k_X$ is then defined to be largest pseudo-distance bounded by $\tilde{k}_X$. \end{itemize}
+The \emph{Kobayashi pseudodistance} $k_X$ is then defined to be largest pseudodistance bounded by $\tilde{k}_X$. \end{itemize}